gohugoio/hugo/content/en/hugo-pipes/transpile-sass-to-css.md

 ### Example

-To tranpile with Dart Sass, set `transpiler` to `dartsass` in the options map passed to `resources.ToCSS`.
+To transpile with Dart Sass, set `transpiler` to `dartsass` in the options map passed to `resources.ToCSS`.
 For example:

 ```go-html-template
 {{ $options := dict "transpiler" "dartsass" "targetPath" "css/style.css" }}